agentreno/jenkins-aws/README.md

 ## Description

-Container Jenkins running on ECS Fargate in a master-slave setup.
-Uses terraform to create AWS resources and custom Dockerfiles to install Jenkins plugins.
+Jenkins running on AWS EC2 in a master-slave setup.
+Uses terraform to create AWS resources and Packer to pre-install Jenkins plugins.

 ### Security goals